 Where:

-- K was rock absolute permeability in 10-3μm2
+• K was rock absolute permeability in 10-3μm2

-- φ stood for rock total porosity in %
+• φ stood for rock total porosity in %

-- T2lm was the geometric mean value of NMR T2 distribution in ms
+• T2lm was the geometric mean value of NMR T2 distribution in ms

-- BVI was bound fluid (often bound water) volume in %, m1, n1, C1, m2 n2, and C2 were model parameters, which could be gained from core samples data, when core samples were absent, they were assigned to 4, 2, 10, 4, 2, 10 separately.
+• BVI was bound fluid (often bound water) volume in %, m1, n1, C1, m2 n2, and C2 were model parameters, which could be gained from core samples data; when core samples were absent, they were assigned to 4, 2, 10, 4, 2, 10 separately.

-At present, no optimum methods were proposed to gain T2cutoff from NMR T2 distribution, so we assigned its value as 33 milliseconds in sandstone and 92 milliseconds in carbonate rock.
-In practical application, we found that it was not always applicable, especially in low porosity and low permeability gas zones, much little pore space often occupied by exploitable gas, and which would be considered as bound water, and the reservoir porosity also would be lower than the true value because the hydrogen index of gas was lesser than water.
-So the clue must be changed.
-In this paper, based on the fact that NMR T2 distribution and mercury- injection capillary pressure curves all reflected the reservoir pore structure, we proposed novel methods to calculate reservoir absolute permeability by combining NMR log and capillary pressure data in tight sandstone gas zones, which could avoid the difficulties of gain too much reservoir parameters in classical models.
+No optimum methods have been proposed to gain T2 cutoff from NMR T2 distribution, so we assigned its value as 33 milliseconds in sandstone and 92 milliseconds in carbonate rock.
+In practical application, we found that it was not always applicable, especially in low porosity and low permeability gas zones, with little pore space often occupied by exploitable gas, which would be considered as bound water, and the reservoir porosity also would be lower than the true value because the hydrogen index of gas was lesser than water.

 Absolute Permeability References: